klaudiosinani/singlie/readme.md

 </h1>

 <h4 align="center">
-  Singly circular & linear linked lists
+  Singly circular and linear linked lists
 </h4>

 ## Description

-TypeScript implementation of the circular and linear singly linked list data structures.
+TypeScript implementation of singly circular and linear linked list data-structures with comprehensive property-based test coverage

 Visit the [contributing guidelines](https://github.com/klaudiosinani/singlie/blob/master/contributing.md#translating-documentation) to learn more on how to translate this document into more languages.